快速導覽

 Great places to visit in Central in the afternoon

-After visiting the Tai Kwun in Central in the morning, and then having a rich lunch, it was around 14:30 in the afternoon, and now we can continue our trip in the Central District.
+After visiting Central Tai Kwun in the morning, we also had a rich lunch.
+It is now around 14:30 in the afternoon, and you have enough energy to continue to other attractions in the Central District.

-Generally speaking, there are two different ways to get to the Peak Tram terminus from Pottinger Street.
-You can choose to take a tram, departing from Des Voeux Road Central's "Zurbel Street" tram stop, then get off at the "Murray Road" tram stop, and walk slowly to the Peak Tram terminus.
-Another way is to walk from "Slate Street" to Queen's Road Central.
-When you see the tram tracks, turn right and walk toward the Admiralty MTR Station.
+Another way is to walk from "Slate Street" to Queen's Road Central, turn right when you see the tram tracks, and then walk towards Admiralty MTR Station.
 First, you will pass the HSBC Hong Kong Head Office and the Cheung Kong Group Center, then turn right at the Huayuan Road intersection in front of the Bank of China Building and walk to the Peak Tram Terminus.

 Both methods can start from Central to the Peak Tram Terminus, and the time required is almost the same.
 The difference lies in whether you want to take Hong Kong's unique double-decker tram, or walk slowly to the Peak Tram terminus while admiring the high-rise buildings in Central.